announcement

 • Undescended testicles in males

-As of 2022, about 46 people with Schuurs-Hoeijmakers syndrome, or PACS1 neurodevelopmental disorder, have been described in medical research.
+As of 2025, over 60 people with PACS1-related syndrome have been identified in medical research.

 +